EfeBudak/bottomsheetonboarding/README.md

 # bottomsheetonboarding
-Android Bottom sheet onboarding hop animation sample project
+This is a sample project for hopping a bottom sheet on Android